shcaba/Sebastes_melanops_WA/Document/_main.md

 # Management

 ## Reference Points
-OREGON: Spawning output declined as it tracks quickly rising recreational catches in the late 1970s, then stabilizes (Figure 151) Stock status is above the target reference point (SB40%) at 60% (59%-62% 95% asymptotic intervals; Table 45).
-Unfished spawning output was measured at 1385 (1212-1557 95% asymptotic intervals; Table 45) and spawning output at the beginning of 2015 was estimated to be 838 (740-936 95% asymptotic intervals).
-According to this model specification, there is no time in which the stock was below the target or limit reference point, but is currently pointed downward.
-Fishing intensity has been less than the SPR50% rate the whole time series (Figure 173).
-The phase plot shows the interaction of fishing intensity and biomass targets (Figure 174).
-The equilibrium curve is shifted left, as expected from the high fixed steepness, showing a more productive stock than SPR50% would suggest (Figure 175).
-The target stock size based on the biomass target (SB40%) is 554 (millions of eggs), which gives a catch of 556 mt.
-Equilibrium yield at the proxy FMSY harvest rate corresponding to SPR50% is 518 mt (Table 45).

-WA:
-Spawning output declined over a large extent of the time series, with an increasing and or more stable population prevailing since the late 1980s (Figure 221) Stock status is above the target reference point (40%) at 43% (36%-50% 95% asymptotic intervals; Figure 222).
-Unfished spawning output was measured at 1356 (1228-1483 95% asymptotic intervals; Table 67) and spawning output at the beginning of 2015 was estimated to be 582 (467-698 95% asymptotic intervals) There seems to be no time in which the stock was below the limit reference point and has only fluctuated above the target reference point.
-Recruitment has fluctuated regularly over the last 25 years (Figure 223 and Figure 224).
-Despite being above the target biomass, fishing intensity has been above the SPR50% rate in the last couple of years (Figure 237).
-The phase plot shows the interaction of fishing intensity and biomass targets (Figure 238).
-The equilibrium curve is shifted left, as expected from the high fixed steepness, showing a more productive stock than SPR50% would suggest (Figure 239).
-The target stock size based on the biomass target (SB40%) is 542 (millions of eggs), which gives a catch of 337 mt.
-Equilibrium yield at the proxy FMSY harvest rate corresponding to SPR50% is 311 mt (Table 67).

-From Vermilion:
-Reference points were calculated using the estimated fishery selectivity and removals in the most recent year of the model (2022, Table \ref{tab:referenceES}).
-Sustainable total yields  were 277.57 mt when using an $SPR_{50\%}$ reference harvest rate.
-The spawning output equivalent to 40 percent of the unfished spawning output ($SB_{40\%}$) was 423.57 meggs.

-The 2023 spawning output relative to unfished equilibrium spawning output is above the Black Rockfish relative biomass target of 40 percent (Figure \ref{fig:depl}).
-The fishing intensity, $1-SPR$, of recent years was near or above the harvest rate limit ($SPR_{50\%}$) for most of the 1980s and 1990s.
-Recent years also show near target fishing levels (Table \ref{tab:timeseries} and Figure \ref{fig:1-spr}), highlighting how the sustainability of current fishing levels are very sensitive to incoming recruitment.
-Table \ref{tab:referenceES} shows the full suite of estimated reference points for the base model and Figure \ref{fig:yield} shows the equilibrium curve based on a steepness value fixed at 0.72.
+Unfished spawning output was measured at 949.37 millions of eggs (Table \ref{tab:reference}) and spawning output at the beginning of 2023 was estimated to be 439.55 millions of eggs.
+The stock is estimated to have dropped below the management target in the mid-1980s and below the threshold limit of 25% in the 1990s, and has increased in recent years to be above the management target (Figure \ref{fig:depl}).
+The estimated fraction unfished is 46.3%, above the target reference point of 40% (Table \ref{tab:reference}).

+Recruitment has fluctuated regularly since the 1970s with a string of strong recruitments between 2003-2014 (Figure \ref{fig:recruits} and \ref{fig:rec-devs}).
+Fishing intensity, 1 - SPR, is estimated to have been above the SPR50% rate starting in 1981 and remaining above the target through 2018 (Figure \ref{fig:1-spr}).
+The phase plot shows the interaction of fishing intensity and biomass targets (Figure \ref{fig:phase-plot}).
+Figure \ref{fig:yield-curve} shows the equilibrium yield curves and net production based on a steepness value fixed at 0.72.

 ## Unresolved Problems and Major Uncertainties

 ## Harvest Projections and Decision Tables

-A ten year (2023-2032) projection of the reference model with removals in 2021 and 2022 provided by the Groundfish Management Team for each fleet under the category 1 (sigma=0.5) time-varying buffer using $P^*$ = 0.45 and 40-10 ABC control rule is provided in Table \ref{tab:project}.
+A ten year (2025-2034) projection of the reference model with removals in 2023 and 2024 provided by the Groundfish Management Team for each fleet under the category 1 ($\sigma$=0.5) time-varying buffer using $P^*$ = 0.45 and 40-10 ACL control rule is provided in Table \ref{tab:project}.